Fedorov Avtomat: Design and development

 Production of the new cartridge was out of question so it was decided to convert 6.5 mm Fedorov rifles to use the Japanese 6.5×50mmSR Arisaka ammunition which was in abundance, having been purchased from Japan and the United Kingdom along with Arisaka rifles.
 (About 763,000 Arisaka-type rifles were imported to Russia, along with approximately 400 million cartridges for them; domestic production of the Arisaka cartridge remained insignificant though.)
 The change of ammunition involved only minimal changes to the rifle, including a chamber insert and a new range scale for the rear sights.
-The somewhat less powerful Japanese cartridge meant that the muzzle velocity was only about 654–660 m/s because of constrained barrel length.
+The noticeably less powerful Japanese cartridge meant that the muzzle velocity was only about 660 m/s because of constrained barrel length.

 A US Army analysis from the early 1950s considered that the Fedorov Avtomat was unreasonably complex to manufacture and that it suffered from rapid overheating of the barrel on automatic fire.
 Russian tests indicated that the gun could fire about 300 rounds continuously before heat buildup rendered it inoperable.
 This was still an improvement compared to the Mosin–Nagant M1891 rifles, which would begin to smolder after 100 rounds.
 The main factor in the increased heat dissipation was the metal shroud over the barrel at the end of the forearm, which acted as a radiator.
 In terms of accuracy, Russian data indicates that when fired in short bursts the Fedorov Avtomat could reliably hit targets having a profile of 0.6×0.5 m at a distance of 200 m.
-At 400 m the dispersion increased to 1.1×0.9 m and at 800 m it was 2.1×1.85 m.
+At 400 m the dispersion increased to 1.1×0.9 m, and at 800 m it was 2.1×1.85 m.
 Consequently, burst fire was only considered effective up to about 500 m.